-Following a successful pilot in Stoke-on-Trent, the project has gained funding to set up a National House Project Hub to franchise the model and five new local House Projects.
-We are ready to recruit a National House Project Hub Director and a Social Care Lead.
+Following a successful pilot in Stoke-on-Trent, the project gained funding to set up the National House Project, develop the framework and support five new local House Projects (Islington, Oxfordshire, Warwickshire, Rotherham and Doncaster) The National House Project was incorporated as a Charity in August 2018.

 A third of care leavers experience homelessness between 6-24 months after leaving care.
-By doing it differently, the pilot had a 90% success rate for tenancy stability and a transformative effect on young people's life chances.
+By doing it differently, the pilot had a 90 per cent success rate for tenancy stability and a transformative effect on young people's life chances.

 Jason's film shows how a young man, who had lived in residential care and become homeless, was able to find a new home and new hope through the project.